scansiz34/U-Net-with-different-loss-funcitons/README.md

 The choice of loss function is important because it helps the model to perform better segmentations.
 So, inabilities of the models could be tackled by developing different loss functions.

+The dataset is available at servers of Department of Computer Enginnering at Bilkent University.

+Path of images: "/media/hdd3/gunduz/cansari/datasets/tubule/images/"

+Annotations: "/media/hdd3/gunduz/cansari/datasets/tubule/gold_standard_segm"